 More often than not, in the midst of a leadership development program design discussion with a client, they’ll say something about 70-20-10.
 “We’d like you to keep in mind the 70-20-10 model of development,” they say.
 “Have you heard of that?”

-By this point, our faculty members are well-versed in gently pointing out that, yes, we have heard of it, because the research for that model was developed right here at CCL.
+By this point, our faculty members are well-versed in gently pointing out that, yes, we’ve heard of it, because the research for that model was developed right here at CCL.

 And so it’s gone for much of the last 30 years, with 70-20-10 becoming a beacon for how leadership development designs should be arranged.

 The theory behind it is as follows: 70% of learning should come from challenging on-the-job assignments; 20% of learning should be gleaned from watching and working with others; and a modest 10% represents formal, in-classroom or virtually-based learning.
 Instructional designers often loosely translate that to: “more interaction, less lecture; more pre- and-post-session work and more longitudinal programs in order to ensure learning transfer, fewer day-long seminars filled with soon-to-be-forgotten theoretical concepts.”

 And more so, it’s widely accepted as the gold standard, a research-based, long-standing model often cited by development professionals, most of whom may not even know about the original research findings that eventually led to it.

 Up until a few months ago, I was one of those development professionals.
-Then, I had the opportunity to meet with Cindy McCauley, Senior Research Fellow at CCL.
-Cindy is our leading researcher in the area of putting experience at the center of talent development, which stems from the work of Bob Eichinger and Mike Lombardo, the famed 70-20-10 creators.
-I needed some slides on Cindy’s work and while reviewing what she had sent me, I noticed one particular pie chart: “70-20-10” it said at the top of the page, but below, the chart had 5 different areas: “challenging assignments” took up just under 50% of the circle, with roughly 40% split between “other people” and “hardships.”
+Then, I had the opportunity to meet with Cindy McCauley, a senior research fellow and expert in the area of putting experience at the center of talent development, which stems from the work of Bob Eichinger and Mike Lombardo, the famed 70-20-10 creators.
+I needed some slides on Cindy’s work, and while reviewing what she’d sent me, I noticed one particular pie chart: “70-20-10” it said at the top of the page, but below, the chart had 5 different areas: “challenging assignments” took up just under 50% of the circle, with roughly 40% split between “other people” and “hardships.”
 A final 10% was split between “formal coursework” and “personal life.”
 I was confused.